nitin42/react-color-tools/docs/BasicColorPicker.md

 `theme: string`

 theme prop accepts two values - `light` and `dark`.
-Use this prop to set the theme of the color picker
+Use this prop to set the theme of the color picker.
+The default value is `light`

 **Light theme**